ruthtempo/polls-redux/README.md

 # Project Title

+## POLLS

-POLLS - This project was developed as part of the React Nanodegree by Udacity.
+This project was developed as part of the React Nanodegree by Udacity.

+# Features

 As a user you can:

 - Login and Logout
 - Answer polls and create your own.
+- Toggle between answered and unsanswered polls
 - Track your participation on the Leaderboard

 # Getting Started